Pausing to verbalize, examine, and reject faulty assumptions should be one of the first steps in any debugging process.

 Devise::Test::ControllerHelpers is related?'

-Based on the information provided, there's no clear argument that the included library has anything to do with this bug.
-It's a shot in the dark.
+Based on the information provided, there's no evidence that the included library is related to this bug.
+It's a total guess.
 It's the type of moon-shot I would have taken as a junior programmer.
-But, isn't a guess better than no guess?
+That said, isn't a guess better than no guess?

 But also no, because it ignores a much more important artifact: the error message.
 The posted error message does not mention Devise at all.